pitchoilcan/Digidrumduino/README.md

 #                       MIDI :   Musical Instrument Digital Interface
   EPISODE: Start with Ardunio Knock code

-  Read up to 48 Analog pins for input from piezo sensors and trigger an event based on set conditions ......//(clarification needed) Each note of the instrument is assiggned a TOUCH sensor, volocity is determind by how hard or softly you touch the sensor.
+  Read up to 48 Analog pins for INPUT from PIEZO SENSORS and trigger an event based on set conditions ......//(clarification needed) Each NOTE of the instrument is assiggned a TOUCH sensor, VELOCITY is determind by how hard or softly you TOUCH the SENSOR.

   Prints and auto analyse what you play to LCD and via serial port.

-  Outputs MIDI DATA to midi-module, midi-keybord or computer
+  OUTPUT MIDI DATA to midi-module, midi-keybord or computer

-  Outputs AUDIO to onboard GM wavetable(vs1053b) via builtin and external speakers
+  OUTPUT AUDIO to onboard GM wavetable(vs1053b) via builtin and external speakers

-  LED note and activity sensor (one per note)
+  LED NOTE and activity sensor (one per NOTE)

   Pedal inputs for sustain, reverb, etc and for changing voice/instrument types